dirkschmid/Middleman-Startup/README.md

 Which compiles your templates into the `build` directory using the settings in `config.rb`.
 The build directory is ignored in `.gitignore`.

-For build config, please see the [Middleman](http://middlemanapp.com/) documentation.
+All assets minifed by default.
+For a different build config, please see the [Middleman](http://middlemanapp.com/) documentation.

-Custom settings added in `config.rb` are:
+Custom settings added by this framework in `config.rb` are...

     set :use_typekit, true
     set :use_jquery, false

-To use Typekit and jQuery respectively.
+...use Typekit or jQuery respectively.
 If not using jQuery, [Tire JS](http://tirejs.com/) is included for easy DOM selectors.

 ======================================